GoogleCloudPlatform/pbmm-on-gcp-onboarding/README.md

 #
 ### Cloud Environment

-This bootstrap assumes your Google account has Organization Administrator on the target GCP Organization
+This bootstrap assumes your Google account has the Organization Administrator role on the target GCP Organization

 Some simple gcloud commands to check if you have permissions: